LLMalMorph: On The Feasibility of Generating Variant Malware using Large-Language-Models: Evaluation

-We observe a declining detection trend across Security and Quality variants for RedPetya.
-Notably, the Security strategy shows the steepest drop to 46.746\% at the 8th function, which is a 15.75\% decrease from the baseline.
-This drop is due to the LLM's use of an alternative cryptographic library than the original OpenSSL.
-The 8th function is \texttt{hard\_reboot}, which uses Windows API calls to adjust process privileges and trigger a reboot that helps the ransomware regain control on the next boot, a critical persistence mechanism.
-For RansomWar, the average detection rate of 50.251\% is 15.478\% below the 65.728\% baseline, with all variants falling below the baseline.
-Most variants range between 50-58\%, while Optimization drops to 34.5\% after the 3rd function modification.
-The Windows strategy achieves the lowest at 28.651\% (37\% below baseline), demonstrating strong evasiveness. \begin{mdframed}[innerleftmargin=3pt, innerrightmargin=3pt, innertopmargin=2pt, innerbottommargin=0.4pt] Overall, the Optimization strategy emerges as the most consistent in reducing malware detection rates, followed by Security and Reusability, while Windows exhibits strong but variable performance across samples.
-For Optimization, the introduction and restructuring of data structures, along with language-specific features that may alter the control and data flow and thus alter the code patterns and semantics commonly detectable by the AV engines.
-These specific changes require the addition of new headers and library references, which in turn may create alterations in the compiled binary and thus alter its blueprint for the AV detectors.
-For Security, using alternative cryptographic libraries may contribute to more significant binary variation, disrupting the AV's pattern-based and heuristic signatures and leading to reduced detection rates compared to the baseline. \end{mdframed} \textbf{Hybrid Analysis.} In the Exeinfector subplot in Figure~\ref{fig:ha-rates}, Optimization and Security strategies show decreasing trends after the second function modification.
-Obfuscation increases detection rates to $41\%$ after modifying the second function, which might be due to introducing a known anti-debugging function.
-Similarly, the Windows strategy shows higher detection rates after two and four modifications, indicating that alternative API calls generated by the LLM are more detectable.
-In the fourth plot for HiddenVNC, the Quality strategy achieves the lowest rate of $67.333\%$ after adding error checks to the 10th function.
-For Security, OpenSSL-based functions added to the 10th function reduce detection rates temporarily, followed by a rise.
+\textbf{Hybrid Analysis.} In the Exeinfector subplot in Figure~\ref{fig:ha-rates}, Optimization and Security strategies show decreasing trends after the 2nd function modification.
+Obfuscation increases detection rates to $41\%$ after the second function, which may be due to the introduction of a known anti-debugging function.
+The Windows strategy also shows higher detection rates after two and four modifications, indicating that alternative API calls generated by the LLM are more detectable.
+For HiddenVNC, the Quality strategy achieves the lowest rate of $67.333\%$ after adding error checks to the 10th function.
+For Security, OpenSSL-based functions added to the 10th function temporarily reduce detection rates, followed by a rise.
 A similar case is also observed for the Optimization plot.
-In the second Fungus subplot, the overall variant average detection rate is $66.636\%$, $9.364\%$ lower than the $76\%$ baseline, with the Optimization strategy achieving the lowest rates, producing the most evasive variants.
+In the Fungus subplot, the overall variant average detection rate is $66.636\%$, $9.364\%$ lower than the $76\%$ baseline, with the Optimization strategy achieving the lowest rates.
 For Dexter, the baseline detection rate of $88\%$ decreases to an average of $80.653\%$.
-Windows strategy achieves the lowest detection rate after four function modifications, which involve LLM-generated transformations, such as replacing registry modification-based functions and using $\texttt{ZeroMemory()}$ and $\texttt{lstrlenA()}$ for secure memory handling and string length calculation.
+Windows strategy achieves the lowest detection rate after four function modifications, which involve transformations such as replacing registry modification-based functions and using $\texttt{ZeroMemory()}$ and $\texttt{lstrlenA()}$ for secure memory handling and string length calculation.